Project

 Actions #5

-Updated by Felix Schäfer about 5 years ago
+Updated by Felix Schäfer almost 6 years ago

 I can confirm the patch still shows the correct file size for the file that caused problems in our case.